Feeling stuck by what to do next with your social media marketing?

 What do you want to accomplish on social media?
 Think about how you can provide value, gain trust and build your brand loyalty.
 It takes time.
 Learn the language and the nuances of each platform you want to be on.
 Learn how people engage on each, and learn how and when to post that valuable content and when to ask for a sale.

 We all start out with the best intentions on social media.
 We think we will be posting and engaging on a regular basis, but the daily demands of our businesses ALWAYS get in the way.
 Most of us don’t have a marketing department posting on social media for us all day long.
 We are BUSY!
-We are at meetings, appointments, answering phone calls, emails, text messages and the list goes on and on.
+We are at meetings, appointments, answering phone calls, emails, text messages, and the list goes on and on.
 Posting on Facebook, Tweeting or replying to a comment is the LAST thing on the list and social media accounts end up going dark.
 Not having the account at all is better than a customer or client seeing an abandoned page.
 So think about what you can realistically manage when it comes to your social media strategy.
+If you are looking for someone to do it for you, I can recommend a few great people – just email me and ask!

 So, what’s the plan?